Cebion/trigger-rally_pm/doc/README-win.txt

 2. Game configuration
 ---------------------

-When Trigger Rally is run for the first time, it creates a ".trigger-rally" folder in your home directory, where it copies its default configuration and player profiles.
+When Trigger Rally is run for the first time, it creates a "trigger-rally" folder in your AppData directory, where it copies its default configuration and player profiles.
 This is also where it saves screenshots and your own player profile.

     (Windows Vista and later)
     C:\Users\UserName\Application Data\trigger-rally-team\trigger-rally\

 In this folder you will find a text file named "trigger-rally-VERSION.config" which can be edited with Notepad in order to change the game settings.

 ---------------------
 3. Installing plugins